 This procedure has regained popularity in the past decade due to various improvements in the technique as well as its extreme effectiveness in treating a wide variety of skin cancers.
-The staff of cosmetic and medical skin experts at West Dermatology in Arizona, Nevada, and California is proud to offer MMS for patients in a comfortable, safe environment.
+The staff of cosmetic and medical skin experts at West Dermatology in Arizona, Nevada, and California is proud to offer Mohs for patients in a comfortable, safe environment.

 What is Mohs?